tradersnow222/Amped/README.md

 Answer a quick 5-minute questionnaire about nutrition, stress, and lifestyle factors.

 ### 3️⃣ **See Your Impact**
-Watch your batteries charge up as you make healthy choices throughout the day.
+Watch your battery companion character charge up as you make healthy choices throughout the day.

 ### 4️⃣ **Optimize Your Life**
 Get personalized recommendations to maximize your health impact.